olumideodetunde/olumideodetunde/README.md

 Over the last 3 years, I have gradually built data skills (and still building).
 I am now on an "application" spree, so feel free to check my [ML_end_to_end_Project](https://github.com/olumideodetunde/ML_EndtoEnd_Projects) repo to see what I am up to!

 My idea is to build data solutions to relatable challenges, and share the process and output.
-So follow me on [medium](https://medium.com/@olumideodetunde).
+Do  follow me on [medium](https://medium.com/@olumideodetunde).

-I tell stories with data too, do follow on [Tableau](https://public.tableau.com/app/profile/olumide.odetunde/vizzes)
+I tell stories with data too, do follow on [Tableau](https://public.tableau.com/app/profile/olumide.odetunde/vizzes).

 Feel free to suggest interesting challenges, you never know.